DraconDev/git-ai-committer/README.md

 </div>

-Git AI Auto Committer is a VS Code extension that automatically generates meaningful commit messages using Google's Gemini AI.
+Git AI Auto Committer is a VS Code extension that automatically generates meaningful commit messages using either Google's Gemini AI or GitHub Copilot.
 It helps developers maintain a clean and descriptive git history without the hassle of writing commit messages manually.

 > Developed by [DraconDev](https://github.com/DraconDev)

 ## Features

 - Automatically generates commit messages based on your code changes
+- Multiple AI providers:
-- Uses Google's Gemini AI for intelligent message generation
+  - Google's Gemini AI for intelligent message generation
+  - GitHub Copilot integration for commit messages
+- Smart source control integration:
+  - Uses existing message from the source control input box if available
+  - Falls back to AI generation if no message is provided
 - Configurable auto-commit intervals
 - Manual commit generation option
 - Inactivity-based commit triggers